The HTML Media Extensions Working Group works in public. Our mailing list, public-html-media, is opened to the public.

 This group operates under the W3C Patent Policy, which ensures that specifications published by the group can be implemented on a royalty-free (RF) basis.
 To record agreement from all participants with that W3C Patent Policy, joining the group involves completing several steps:

-- Otherwise, the process involves getting an account and filling out a form for copyright, patent, etc. policies.
+- Otherwise, the process involves getting a W3C Account and filling out a form for copyright, patent, etc. policies.

-When you join, you will be subscribed to public-html, the publicly archived mailing-list for the group.
+When you join, you will be subscribed to public-html-media, the publicly archived mailing-list for the group.
 Consistent failure to follow the Discussion Guidelines will result in removal from the working group.

 Communication: Mailing lists and IRC